Beyond Meat AdBy Tom Dougherty

 Or was it?
 The newest Beyond Meat ad is a call to action to the various customers it could attract.
 From your grandpa to your friends to NFL running back Todd Gurley.
 It asks the question, “What if we all go beyond?”

 As a vegetarian myself, Beyond Meat is one of my favorites in the meatless category.
 But as we said in a study of that market, the individual brands themselves fail to distinguish themselves from each other.
 They are all just selling product benefits.

-It’s close, but not identical, to saying, “Buy a Honda.
+It’s close, but not identical, to say, “Buy a Honda.
 It’s got a steering wheel, four tires and an engine.”
 I’ll stick with my BMW, thanks.